 - Open the vRealize Automation appliance management console.

 For a distributed environment, open the management console on the master appliance.

 - Go to the management console for your virtual appliance by using its fully qualified domain name, https://va-hostname.domain.name:5480.

-- Log in with the user name root and the password you specified when the appliance was deployed.
+- Log in with the user name root and the password you entered when you deployed the appliance.